tenjava-2014/instipod-t3/README.md

 ------------

 After installing the plugin JAR in your server's plugins folder, no extra work is required.
 The plugin will load default values in the configuration file, which should set you up with random events right away!
+By default, permissions are disabled to offer drop-and-play functionality.
+If you want to use permissions, edit the config.yml file.
 If you want to customize some of the event factors, they are provided in the config.yml file created on first server run.

 Below is information on each of the configuration options:

 ```
 debug: false